openhalal/openHalal/README.md

 # OpenHalal
 **InshaAllah**
-*will follow the Ahkam of Allah SWT and sunnah of Messenger of Allah, peace and blessings be upon him.
+* will follow the Ahkam of Allah swt and Sunnah of Messenger of Allah, peace and blessings be upon him.
-*is a platform which will deal with everything halal.
+* is a platform which will deal with everything halal.
-*is a online world which will mimic the real world.
+* is a online world which will mimic the real world.
-*is a business platform, not a charity, but will do charity.
+* is a business platform, not a charity, but will do charity.
-*is an open source project.
+* is an open source project.

-*No one can be its owner or buy its share.
+* No one can be its owner or buy its share.
-*No one can sell the OpenHalal project (company) to anyone.
+* No one can sell the OpenHalal project (company) to anyone.